-The Department provides electric sales and service to the Town.
-Total electric sales and service for the years ended December 31, 2020 and 2019 were \$570,801 and \$613,991, respectively.
-Amounts due from the town related to electric sales and services included in accounts receivable at December 31, 2020 and 2019 were \$1,444 and \$39, respectively.
+The Department provides electric and telecommunications service to the Town.
+Total sales to the Town for the years ended December 31, 2021 and 2020 were \$745,203 and \$632,101, respectively.
+Amounts due from the Town related to sales included in accounts receivable at December 31, 2021 and 2020 were \$2,399 and \$1,444, respectively.

 The Department reimburses the Town for the cost of employee health and life insurance and for the estimated cost of administrative and other services rendered by the Town.
 The cost of employee health and life insurance is reflected as an administrative expense and the estimated cost of administrative services is reflected as a Transfer to Town.
-Amounts due to the Town related to reimbursements included in accounts payable at December 31, 2020 and 2019 were \$50,752 and \$267,666, respectively.
+Amounts due to the Town related to reimbursements included in accounts payable at December 31, 2021 and 2020 were \$39,921 and \$50,752, respectively.